Tag: reflection

 ※Prayer※

 Lord, you gave us so much and yet we give so little in return.
-Thank you for your faithful love.
+Thank you for your love.
 Amen.